aimee01/Project_Detection_of_frauds/README.md

 # Project_Detection_of_frauds
-EDA and Machine Learning to detect fraudulent transactions on a e-commerce website.
+EDA and Machine Learning to detect fraudulent transactions on an e-commerce website.